-HIGH WIND RESTRAINT GUIDELINES - LATERAL, LONGITUDINAL, AND VERTICAL
+HIGH WIND RESTRAINT GUIDELINES - LATERAL, LONGITUDINAL, AND VERTICAL metal screw to reflector

 In areas with wind conditions (outdoors, near large doors, etc) in addition to lateral and longitudinal restraint the heater must be restrained from vertical movement.
 Suspend the heater using 3/8" threaded rod with 3" adjustment turnbuckle through a safety ring at each hanger location.